Time for the next post in my series on how attorneys can build a multi-million dollar law firm

 My last article gave an overview of the issues I’ll be discussing over the course of this series.

-I also stressed the fact that it’s no longer going be optional for attorneys to understand they’re running a business when they hang out their shingle.
+I also stressed the fact that it’s no longer going to be optional for attorneys to understand they’re running a business when they hang out their shingle.

-In this article I’ll look at the flawed attorney business model, how you can correct it, and why a corrected model is leading to large scale firms that will put many solos and small shops out of business.
+In this article, I’ll look at the flawed attorney business model, how you can correct it, and why a corrected model leads to large scale firms that will put many solos and small shops out of business.

 The typical law firm business approach usually falls into one of these camps:

 - For firms which bill by the hour: Get as many “big clients” as possible who will require lots of hourly work.
 A big focus is put on these types of clients.

 - For firms that work on contingency: Hope to get the “big case,” and often refer out smaller matters.